larryhastings/appeal/README.md

     was executed.
 But Appeal was lax about enforcing these rules when using multiple short options smashed together (e.g. `-ace`);
     it would handle all the options and *then* unmap child options as needed.
-Appeal now enforces these rules here too.
-    (The old behavior seems to have been intentional on my part--what was I thinking?!)
+The good news: Appeal now enforces these rules here too.
+(The old behavior seems to have been *intentional* on my part--what was I *thinking?!)*

 * The usage message raised for an unknown option is now *much* better.
 If the option is defined anywhere in the program